 Geography is delivered through, ‘Understanding the World.’
 Children look at the features of their own environment, including discovering, observing and investigating as part of ‘Fresh Air Fridays.’
 They look at how seasons change over time and how environments differ.
 Children in EYFS talk about things that spoil the World, including pollution; they investigate recycling and its importance.

-Pupils will develop knowledge about the world, the United Kingdom and their locality.
+In KS1 Geography will be taught as block of lessons.
+Sometimes this will form part of a topic theme and sometimes it will be taught as a standalone series of lessons.
+Pupils will develop knowledge about the local area, the United Kingdom and compare Carlton Miniott with a village in India.
 They will understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.